melharfi/MELHARFI-2D-Game-Engine/README.md

 m.elharfi@gmail.com

-If you like the project and would bay me a coffee I’ll appreciate that
+If you like the project and would like to buy me a coffee, I’ll appreciate that

 Paypal account : m.elharfi@gmail.com